gaurav2222/MS_Visual_Studio_Projects/download_and_execute_file_using_winapi/README.md

 1. GET Request method, and WinHTTP Services are used to establish the connection to the file's server using its URL.
 2. Create an empty file which would be the downloaded file or the output file.
 3. Perform a do-while loop and simultaneously collect the required file's binary data and write it to the output file.
 4. Loop ends when all the binary data collected means download is complete.
-5. The output file is the required downloaded file.
+The output/downloaded file is ready now.
-6. Execute the file/program using CreateProcess API or the system command.
+5. Execute the downloaded file/program using CreateProcess API or the system command.
 </pre>

 ##### This directory contains all input files and output files description of which given below:
 <h4>
 <pre>
 1. download_and_execute_file_using_winapi.exe    ==> Final application that follows the objective.
-2. sample_file.txt                               ==> Output or downloaded file which could be downloaded from <a href="https://www.drive.google.com/u/1/uc?id=1QcRsZCiD-oScR4VkE4qM6cNy8Crgg5UL&export=download/sample_file.txt">here</a>
+2. sample_file.txt                               ==> Output or downloaded file.
+It could also be downloaded from <a href="https://www.drive.google.com/u/1/uc?id=1QcRsZCiD-oScR4VkE4qM6cNy8Crgg5UL&export=download/sample_file.txt">here</a>
 3. src                                           ==> This folder contains all source and input files of the final application.
 4. README.md                                     ==> Gives the brief details of all the files of this directory.
 </pre>